jlapeyre/VoronoiCells.jl/README.md

 idx = findindex(cells,x,y)
 isvalid(idx)
 ```
-`sfindindex` searches efficiently for and returns the index of the cell containing the scaled point `(x,y)`.
+searche efficiently for and returns the index of the cell containing the scaled point `(x,y)`.
 The cell may then be retrieved via `cells[idx]`.  `findindex` finds cells at unscaled (within the shifted unit square)
 coordinates.
 If no cell contains the point `(x,y)`, an invalid index is returned.
 This condition is checked with `isvalid()`.